SmashedTransistors/Thierry-Rochebois-I/README.md

 ![Human created No AI used](./pictures/HumanCreated.png)
-# TR-I
+# TR-I Morphing Synthesizer
 Teensy4.1 based Transdimensional Morphing Synthesizer number one.

 **You only need a Teensy4.1 and a I2S audio DAC to try it.**

-**Add a SH1106 OLED a USB Host adapter and you can use an Akai APC25Key Mark II for direct control** https://studio.youtube.com/video/8HZv_8R1IUs
+**Add a SH1106 OLED and a USB Host adapter and you can use an Akai APC25Key Mark II for direct control**

+https://studio.youtube.com/video/8HZv_8R1IUs

 ## Features

+- Morphing based synthesis
 - 8 voice polyphony
-- core synth engine based on dual hard synched phase modulation (2x3 operators) with multiple feedbacks, detunes and chaotic generators (the "morphemes" take care of that) and a two pole resonant low pass filter.
-- 96kHz sample rate (for a brighter sound and controlled aliasing)
-- Morphing based synthesis
 - 32 "morphemes"
   - a starting point consists of a pair of morphemes
   - the ending point consists of another pair of morphemes
+- core synth engine based on dual hard synched phase modulation (2x3 operators) with multiple feedbacks, detunes and chaotic generators (the "morphemes" take care of that) and a two pole resonant low pass filter.
+- 96kHz sample rate (for a brighter sound and controlled aliasing)
+- Optional balanced output mode (using two I2S dacs) for better quality
 - Reverberation
 - Chorus
 - CC control of synthesis parameters
 - Presets through Midi Program Changes (20 presets available on version alpha003).
+- Possible direct control of the synthesis engine with an [Akai APC key 25 mk2](https://www.akaipro.com/apc-key-25-mkii.html)
+- Display on a 1"33 SH1106 OLED (scope and parameters)
+- MIDI sources:
+  - USB device port (computer)
+  - USB Host (from a Akai APC key 25 mk2)
+  - MIDI Din (H11L1 optocoupler on RX1)

 ## Transdimensional ?
 _Transdimensional_ is a fancy name for a way to simplify the use of very complicated synthesis algorithm.